Sleep Process and Policies

 Some sleep setup and practices

-- I don’t eat for about 3 hours before bed.
-(Ideally, I eat one meal a day, in the early afternoon).
+I don’t eat for about 3 hours before bed.
+Ideally, I eat one meal a day, in the early afternoon, and so don't eat for many hours before bed.
 If I’m tempted to eat, I’ll chew gum, or make myself tea.

-- I’ve set an alarm that rings at (currently) 11:00 PM, not to go to sleep, but to brush my teeth and take a melatonin.
+I’ve set an alarm that rings at (current, not to go to sleep, but to brush my teeth and take a melatonin.
 That way, I’ll tend to become tired and ready to sleep automatically, about a half hour to an hour later.

 - I sleep with an air conditioner (in my personal room) or a fan (in my office-sleep space) pointed directly at my face.
 Being in a cold room, or having cool air blown over me, helps me fall asleep.